soer7022/CSAUHacktoberFest/README.md

 [https://hacktoberfest.digitalocean.com/](https://hacktoberfest.digitalocean.com/)

 ## How to contribute to this project
-Here are 3 quick and painless ways to contribute to this project:
+Complete these two tasks to contribute to this project:

 * Add your name to the `CONTRIBUTORS.md` file
-* Add a profile page to the `profiles` directory
-* Create a simple "Hello, World" script in a language of your choice
+* Add a algorithm of choice in a language of choice

-Choose one or all 3, make a pull request for your work and wait for it to be merged!
+Complete these tasks, make a pull request for your work and wait for it to be merged!

 ## Getting started
 * Fork this repository (Click the Fork button in the top right of this page, click your Profile Image)